-Reference Date: 11-June-2013
+Reference Date: 11-February-2014

 FOOD SECURITY SNAPSHOT

-Inflation rate remains generally stable
+Inflation rate remains generally stable in 2013

-Food security conditions expected to be aggravated in southern areas
+Food security conditions aggravated in southern areas